PEPPER GROWING TIPS

 Work about a tablespoon of bonemeal into the potting soil of each 3-4" pots before you transplant the seedlings into them.

-And once transplanted into their own individual pot, start watering with an organic fertilizer, like Alaska "All Purpose Sprayable Plant Food" or Fish fertilizer.
+And once transplanted into their own individual pot, start watering with an organic fertilizer, like Alaska brand liquid Fish fertilizer.
 Do not continue to use the Miracle-gro® or Peters Professional once the seedlings are up.

 NEVER, NEVER, NEVER ever use peat pots, peat pellets, or potting soil that is mostly peat.